OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 Please follow the guide [here](https://github.com/OrdnanceSurvey/ordnancesurvey-ios-sdk#poi-database) to build the POI database.

-Copy the file into the `Resources` directory at the root of the project:
+Copy the file into the `Resources` directory under the project root
 <pre>
  $SRCROOT/Resources
 </pre>